A May-type spectral sequence for higher topological Hochschild homology: Decreasingly filtered commutative ring spectra.

-\subsection{Whitehead towers}
+\subsection{Whitehead towers.}

-Let $R$ be a cofibrant connective commutative monoid in $\mathcal{C}$.
-For this section and the next, let $\mathcal{C}$ be a model for the homotopy category of spectra such as symmetric spectra, $S$-modules, or orthogonal spectra.
-The goal of this section is to produce a cofibrant decreasingly filtered commutative monoid in $\mathcal{C}$ as a specific multiplicative model for the Whitehead tower of a connective commutative monoid in $\mathcal{C}$.
-Part of the proof uses a Postnikov tower of a commutative ring spectrum constructed as a tower of square-zero extensions, so first we define square-zero extensions in this context. \begin{definition} By a square-zero extension in $\mathcal{C}$, we mean a fiber sequence
+For this section, we will abbreviate and write $\Sp$ for the category of symmetric spectra of pointed simplicial sets with the positive flat stable model structure.
+This category satisfies Running Assumptions \ref{ra:1} and \ref{ra:2}, as discussed in Section \ref{conv and ra}.
+This model category also satisfies Running Assumption \ref{ra:3}: since it is combinatorial by Hovey-Shipley-Smith \cite{MR1695653}, it satisfies the strong commutative monoid axiom by Theorem 5.7 in \cite{MR3666740}, and it is also right proper by Theorem 5.4.2 in \cite{MR1695653}.
+The goal of this section is to produce a cofibrant decreasingly filtered commutative monoid in $\Sp$ as a specific multiplicative model for the Whitehead tower of a connective commutative monoid in $\Sp$.